aarsonline/aarsonline.github.io/class1/val/REF.md

 Gomez, Miguel Angel Rubio, and Michael Ibba.
 "Aminoacyl-tRNA synthetases."
 Rna 26.8 (2020): 910-936.

+Bec, Guillaume, Pierre Kerjan, and Jean-Pierre Waller.
+"Reconstitution in vitro of the valyl-tRNA synthetase-elongation factor (EF) 1 beta gamma delta complex.
+Essential roles of the NH2-terminal extension of valyl-tRNA synthetase and of the EF-1 delta subunit in complex formation."
+Journal of Biological Chemistry 269.3 (1994): 2086-2092.

 Chatton, Bruno, et al. "The yeast VAS1 gene encodes both mitochondrial and cytoplasmic valyl-tRNA synthetases."
 Journal of Biological Chemistry 263.1 (1988): 52-57.